appsemble/appsemble/docs/03-guide/resources.md

 In the above example, a resource will be removed 36 hours after it was created, unless this was otherwise specified.

-The syntax used for `expires` supports the following units, which can be combined:
+The syntax used for `expires` supports the following units which can be combined:

 ```
 seconds (s, sec)